kubernetes/dashboard/docs/devel/updating-deps.md

-# Introduction
+# Introduction to updating godeps

-After having struggled getting the vendor packages upgraded I decided to give a short description on how I managed to upgrade the vendor packages.
-There is no guarantee that this is the easiest/best way to do this, but it a way
+A short description on how I managed to upgrade the vendor packages.
+There is no guarantee that this is the easiest/best way to do this, but it is a way

 # Step by step guide

-- Have the dashboard source checked out in `${GOROOT}/src/github.com/kubernetes/dashboard`
+- Have the dashboard source checked out in `${GOPATH}/src/github.com/kubernetes/dashboard`
 - Install [govendor](https://github.com/kardianos/govendor)
 - Create a branch
 - Run `govendor update +vendor` to update all current packages